Brooke Burke, 48, Rocks A Sexy Bikini In The Dominican Republic

 “How different our world was then!!
 Beautiful memories!!” a second fan added.

-“You are absolutely gorgeous,” one more complimented.
+“You are absolutely gorgeous,” one more user complimented.